smarabattula/auto_anki/README.md

 We generated the documentation of our code using TODO.
 You can find our code documentaion for each method implemented here (TODO).

+## Functionalities Added
+- Instead of extracting links, we have extracted answers from the web for questions.
+- Integrated Anki, which is a deck making tool, with our code.
+- Added logic for creating Anki decks using questions and answeres extracted.
+- Modified the input that has to be taken from the user.

 ## How to Contribute

 We would be happy to receive contributions!
 If you'd like to, please go through our [CONTRIBUTING.md](https://github.com/usmanwardag/auto_anki/blob/main/CONTRIBUTING.md).